Farewell Steelhead Alley

 Then there's my current place of employment and it was a huge factor in making my decision to move.
 The company I worked for the last 19 years was sold 4 years ago.
 What was once a tight knit mom and pop company eventually turned into a corporate toxic mess.
 I saw the writing on the wall and I had to get out.
 Back in June I told the branch manager that we were putting the house up for sale and moving out of state.
 With the hot housing market, it took less than a month for someone to buy it.
 Back in 2018 the house was bought for $250,00 and six years later it sold for $430,000.
 We timed it perfectly as our goal was to move by October.

-But, September 6th couldn't come fast enough as I was marking down the days for that day when I would be finally free.
+But, September 6th couldn't come fast enough as I was marking down the days for that day to come.
 When I arrived at the office, I was cordial and contained my contempt for the new management.
 I was glad there wasn't a farewell party and I made sure Kim was there so I could get out as fast as possible.
 I saved my goodbyes to the people that I knew the longest and there were only two of them left.
 We hugged and I told them I would miss them dearly.
-It was an end of an era, because the place was never be same.
+It was an end of an era, because the place would never be same.
 Kim was waiting outside and she didn't even how I was feeling when I got in the car.
 Because she knew I was fed up with the bullshit a long time ago.
 As we drove off, I didn't even look back.

 But, I couldn't bare the thought of leaving without saying goodbye to Alley and wetting a line.
 Luckily, we got some rain which has been a rare event this summer.
 It wasn't a lot, but east of Cleveland they got a little more.
 Just enough to get some flow and bring in some early arrivals.
 The window would be brief as the waters would clear quickly and the temperatures would soar back into the 80s later in the week.
 Monday would be the only day that I could get out.
 The night before I tied some sacs and I bemoaned that fact that I accumulated at least a season's worth of eggs in the freezer.
 Nearly every year, I go through fits of anxiety because nobody knows when the tackle shop will get eggs.
 But, I knew they wouldn't go to waste as I had a couple of friends that needed eggs this year.